-These federal-aid projects provide safety improvements on all federal-aid systems.
-The construction and construction engineering costs of projects in these two subcategories are generally funded with federal safety (HSIP) funds at a 90 percent federal pro rata and 10 percent local or state matching funds, except for certain safety improvements as listed in 23 U.S.C.
-120 (c) which are eligible for 100 percent federal funding.
-Most of the safety funding is administered by the Bureau of Transportation Safety (BTS), while the Bureau of Traffic Engineering
+Projects funded through the federal-aid Highway Safety Improvement Program (HSIP), provide safety improvements on all public roads.
+The construction and construction engineering costs of projects in these two subcategories are generally funded with federal safety (HSIP) funds at 90 percent federal pro rata and 10 percent local or state matching funds.
+However, some safety improvements as listed in 23 U.S.C.
+120 (c) are eligible for 100 percent federal funding.
+Most of the safety funding is administered by the Bureau of Transportation Safety (BTS), while the Bureau of Traffic Engineering (BTE) is responsible for project management.
+The HAZ and HES programs contribute to intersection safety and both subcategories are aligned with the Strategic Highway Safety Plan (SHSP).
+The subcategory HAZ applies to Non-State Highway System while the HES applies to State Highway System.
+Jointly, these two subcategories contribute to the federal safety performance measure targets by addressing all public roads.

-(BTE) is responsible for project selection and management of projects in communities with a population of 5,000 or greater.
-The Bureau of Local Projects administers safety projects on county roads and in cities with a population under 5,000.
-By contributing to the reduction in roadway departures and intersection safety, both subcategories are part of KDOT's effort to improve overall roadway safety in Kansas and are referenced specifically in the Strategic Highway Safety Plan (SHSP), Appendix A. Jointly these two subcategories help to meet the newly established federal safety performance measure targets.

-For projects managed by the BTE, cities are requested to submit a maximum of four high-crash locations on federal-aid routes within their areas every two years.
-High-crash locations are those that have a crash rate above the statewide average in a 3-year period.
-Along with the high-crash locations, cities must also submit their scope of improvement and all necessary supporting data like crash reports and volume counts.
+For projects managed by the BTE, cities are requested to submit high crash locations within their city/county every two years.
+In recent years, the application deadline has remained open to encourage more submissions from our local partners.
+Along with the high crash locations, cities must also submit their recommended improvement and all necessary supporting data such as crash reports and traffic counts.
+BTE and BTS may help to gather such information.